 If you are traveling with your family, guided family tours of the island are also available.

 A charming castle in Lake Como, Castello di Vezio is another amazing attraction to add to our list of things to do in Lake Como.

 The castle itself, however, isn’t what draws the majority of people who come to visit.

 A steep somewhat strenuous walk takes you to one of the most coveted views in the entire region, giving you a spectacular look at all of Lake Como.

 For many visitors, this view is the highlight of their entire trip to the lake region.

 The very first funicular ride in Lake Como was in 1894, which means that for over a century locals and visitors have been enjoying it as a fun way to escape the city.

-Every thirty minutes, like clockwork, the train leaves the village of Brunate, taking riders to a panoramic vista less than ten minutes away.
+Every thirty minutes, like clockwork, the train leaves the city of Como, taking riders to a panoramic vista less than ten minutes away.

-A short albeit steep ride (the train takes advantage of the maximum gradient allowed – 55%), the funicular is just part of the “fun” in Brunate and an excellent opportunity to take some pretty unique photos.
+A short albeit steep ride, the funicular is just part of the “fun” in Brunate and an excellent opportunity to take some pretty unique photos.

 Faro Voltiano Lighthouse